-Egg yolks - Keep frozen egg yolks for when you need an egg wash, or when a recipe calls for just egg yolks.
-Simply beat the egg yolk then add a very tiny pinch of kosher salt or sugar.
+Egg yolks - Keep frozen egg yolks for when you need an egg wash or when a recipe calls for just egg yolks.
+Beat the egg yolk, then add a tiny pinch of kosher salt or sugar.
 Place beaten yolks in an ice cube tray to freeze, then place them in freezer bags.

-The reason to add salt or sugar to egg yolks for freezing, is that keeps the yolk from thickening when freezing.
+The reason to add salt or sugar to egg yolks for freezing is that it keeps the yolk from thickening when freezing.